saraikium/brain-dump/content/Nodejs/Asynchronous Task Queue.md

   private async runner() {
     while (true) {
       try {
         // getNextTask returns  Promise<Task<T>>
         // The await here unwraps the outer promise and we get Task<T>
         // and suspends the execution so we're not wasting CPU cycles.
         // If the queue is empty, our runner simply sleeps.
         // Even though JavaScript never sleeps ;-) const task = await this.getNextTask();
-		// The we run the task
+        // The we run the task which
         await task();
       } catch (err) {
         console.error(err);
       }
     }
   }

 ```